Overview

 not result in enough income to pay for the put protection on the entire stock position.
 In addition,

-declines in portfolio values may result even when the stock price is stable or rising due to the
+declines in portfolio values can result even when the stock price is stable or rising due to the

 decline of option values as they decay in value as they approach maturity.